ajnelson-nist/w3c-data-shapes-shacl-resources-monitor/README.md

 This repository operates downstream from the above resources, testing that implementation in the second location remains consistent with the "Upstream" implementation state of the primary location.

+The first resource with cross-repository dependencies being monitored is the minimal OWL profile of SHACL, further described in [data-shapes Issue 246](https://github.com/w3c/data-shapes/issues/246).

 #### Maturity